Bengal BJP Chief Skips “Like Dogs” But Repeats “Vandals Will Be Shot”

-Dilip Ghosh stated that those that injury public property over CAA must be “shot dead”.
+Dilip Ghosh mentioned that those that injury public property over CAA ought to be “shot dead”.

 Kolkata: